smolanalytics

 Tradeoff: You instrument events yourself, so getting good data in takes upfront tracking-plan work, and cost climbs with event volume as you grow.
 It is a hosted SaaS, not self-hostable.

-3. 3Amplitudeenterprise behavioral analyticsfree tier · sales-led paid
+3. 3Amplitudeenterprise behavioral analyticsfree tier · self-serve Plus · sales-led higher

 Best for: Best enterprise-grade behavioral analytics.
 The deepest on cohorts, pathfinding, and behavioral reporting, with mature experimentation and predictive add-ons and the governance bigger teams need.